top of page

 I’m an Odd Duck offers a short, experience-based perspective on navigating college as a neurodivergent student.

-This book is especially helpful for educators, families, and students trying to better understand neurodivergent experiences in college.
+This book is especially helpful for educators, families, and students trying to better understand neurodiverse experiences in college.

-It is often used as a starting point for conversations about neurodiversity in higher education—helping readers better understand how expectations, communication, and environment shape the student experience.
+It may be used as a starting point for conversations about neurodiversity in higher education—helping readers better understand how expectations, communication, and environment shape the student experience.

 • Understanding how neurodivergent students experience college differently